mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

-string posName : Your name for the mission location (like "Harbor near city"). "any" uses location name found from locationTypes. "" will leave the information empty. string title : Title for the hint shown for players string info : Details for the hint shown for players array<int> groupCount : (min, max) Amount of AI groups of characters to spawn. array<string> groupTypes : The prefab names of AI groups or characters.
+string posName : Your name for the mission location (like "Harbor near city"). "any" uses location name found from locationTypes. "" will leave the information empty. string title : Title for the hint shown for players string info : Details for the hint shown for players DC_EMissionWinCondition winCondition =
+  0 = UNUSED
+  1 = Kill all AI (100%)
+string winMessage : Message to show when mission is completed string loseMessage : Message to show when mission fails. int xp = 0 : Experience given - not supported currently

+array<int> groupCount : (min, max) Amount of AI groups of characters to spawn. array<string> groupTypes : The prefab names of AI groups or characters.
 The AI is randomly picked from this list.
   Example : {